ludvigak/FINUFFT.jl/README.md

 Pkg.test("FINUFFT")
 ```

-This should download, build and test FINUFFT v1.0, as long as you satisfy the dependencies listed in <https://finufft.readthedocs.io/en/latest/install.html#dependencies>
+This should download, build and test FINUFFT v1.0, as long as you have `gcc` and `curl` installed.
+The FFTW library is downloaded locally by the build script, using [Conda.jl](https://github.com/JuliaPy/Conda.jl)

 Currently only tested on Linux.